U.S. News Rankings

 |School type||public, coed college|

 When applying to University of South Carolina, it's important to note the application deadline is December 1, and the early action deadline is October 15.
 Scores for either the ACT or SAT test are due February 1.
 The application fee at University of South Carolina is $50.
-It is more selective, with an acceptance rate of 63.1 percent.
+It is selective, with an acceptance rate of 60.6 percent and an early acceptance rate of 56.1 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.